2010 Brickyard 400

-The 2010 Brickyard 400, the 17th running of the event, was a NASCAR Sprint Cup Series stock car race held on July 25, 2010, at Indianapolis Motor Speedway in Indianapolis, Indiana.
-Contested over 160 laps, it was the twentieth race of the 2010 Sprint Cup Series season.
+The 2010 Brickyard 400, the 17th running of the event, was a NASCAR Sprint Cup Series race held on July 25, 2010, at Indianapolis Motor Speedway in Speedway, Indiana.
+Contested over 160 laps, it was the twentieth race of the 2010 NASCAR Sprint Cup season.
 The race was won by Jamie McMurray, for the Earnhardt Ganassi Racing team.
 Kevin Harvick finished second, and Greg Biffle, who started seventh, clinched third.

 There were seven cautions and fourteen lead changes among ten different drivers throughout the course of the race, McMurray's second win of the season and his first ever at Indianapolis.
 The result moved him up two spots to sixteenth in the Drivers' Championship, 625 points behind of leader Kevin Harvick and five ahead of Kasey Kahne.
 Chevrolet maintained its lead in the Manufacturers' Championship, twenty points ahead of Toyota and fifty-three ahead of Ford, with twenty races remaining in the season.